obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

   - 2FA
   - Recovery codes
 ---

-Obsidian offers users who create a [https://obsidian.md/account](https://obsidian.md/account) the option to enable 2-factor authentication (2FA).
+If you have an [Obsidian account](https://obsidian.md/account) you can enable two-factor authentication (2FA) to protect your account with a second verification step.

 ## Enable 2FA

-Log into your Obsidian account from your web browser at [https://obsidian.md/account](https://obsidian.md/account)
+- Log into [your Obsidian account](https://obsidian.md/account) from your web browser.
 - Under the **Account** section, locate the item `2-factor authentication` and select the **Enable** button.
 - A popup window will appear to prompt you to connect an authenticator app with either a **QR code** or a **setup key**.